blaierne/EVMSpec-VsCodeExtension/README.md

 VS.Code extension for syntax highlighting certora's specification files (.spec, .cvl).

+Requires an extension for solidity to be already installed and enabled; tested with juanblanco.solidity from the marketplace.

 Installation:

 Download zip from github, copy the whole EVMSpec-VsCodeExtension folder into: